How to watch our videos

 Important note about Safari and iOS

-Safari will not display the 360º effect on YouTube videos on both the desktop and on iOS.
+Safari will often not display the 360º effect on YouTube videos on both the desktop and on iOS.
 Instead, it shows the full, stretched out image.
 On the desktop you have no other alternative but to switch to the Firefox or Chrome browsers.
 On iOS, you can simply switch to the YouTube app and view the video there, or you can touch the YouTube logo on the video itself, which will usually take you there directly.

 Get your Google Cardboard here: